wp-plugins/threewp-broadcast/readme.txt

 * Attached images
 * Featured images
 * Galleries
+* Woocommerce support (see FAQ)
 * WPML support

 Broadcasted posts can be linked to their parents, which updates child posts when the parent post is updated.
 This includes all data: title, slug, content, custom fields, attachments, etc.

 = SEO support =

-* Permalinks of child posts
+* Permalinks of child posts (also see Permalinks plugin in the Premium Pack)
-* Canonical URLs of child posts
+* Canonical URLs of child posts.

+For those who have Yoast's Wordpress SEO plugin installed, if the Broadcast's canonical URL is selected (which will point to the parent post), it will simultaneously disable Yoast's canonical link.
+This will prevent search engine penalties.

 = Other features =